Like flossing or saving for retirement, localizing

 Settings you get from this locale do not change as System Preferences are changed so that your operations are consistent.
 Typically you perform some operations on the returned object and then allow it to be disposed of.
 Moreover, since the returned object may be cached, you do not need to hold on to it indefinitely.

 Huh?
-To understand what's going on here, we need to take a look at the docs
+To understand what's going on here, we need to take a look at the docs for the +autoupdatingCurrentLocale

 Settings you get from this locale do change as the user’s settings change (contrast with currentLocale).

-essentially the same.
-But, if you want to be prepared for the future, go ahead
+are essentially the same.
+But, if you want to be prepared for the future, go ahead and use the +autoupdatingCurrentLocale

-and use the +autoupdatingCurrentLocale method.
+method.
 Once you have a NSLocale

-instance, you call the -localeIdentifier method on it to get a NSString
+method on it to get a NSString

 like en_US or fr_FR.